-By \cite[Theorem~8.30]{2002.03303v1} we have the following geometric properties of this moduli space. \begin{theorem}[Belmans--Okawa--Ricolfi] Let~$f\colon\mathcal{X}\to T$ be a smooth projective morphism, where~$T$ is an excellent scheme.
-Then~$\ntSOD_f^2$ is an algebraic space, which is \'etale over~$T$. \end{theorem}
+\begin{conjecture} Let~$f\colon\mathcal{X}\to T$ be a smooth projective morphism, where~$T$ is an excellent scheme.
+Then~$\ntSOD_f^2$ is an algebraic space, which is \'etale over~$T$. \end{conjecture}

-An important consequence of this theorem is \cite[Theorem 8.33]{2002.03303v1}, which is as follows: \begin{theorem} Under the assumptions of \cref{theorem:moduli-space}, the set of points \( t \in T \) for which \( \derived^{\bounded} ( f ^{ - 1 } ( t ) ) \) admits a non-trivial semiorthogonal decomposition is a (possibly empty) Zariski open subset of \( T \). \end{theorem} \begin{proof} The subset of interest is nothing but the image of the \'etale morphism~ \( \ntSOD^{2}_{f} \to T \), hence is Zariski open. \end{proof}
+For us, the relevant consequence of this conjecture is the following. \begin{theorem} Granting \cref{conjecture:ntsod}, and under the same assumptions, the set of points~$t \in T$ for which~$\derived^{\bounded} ( f ^{ - 1 } ( t ) )$ admits a non-trivial semiorthogonal decomposition is a (possibly empty) Zariski open subset of \( T \). \end{theorem}

+\begin{proof} The subset of interest is nothing but the image of the \'etale (and thus open) morphism~$\ntSOD^{2}_{f} \to T$, hence is Zariski open. \end{proof}

-Note that, in particular, we can take \( T \) to be a scheme locally of finite type over \( \mathbb{C} \).
+Note that, in particular, we can take \( T \) to be a scheme locally of finite type over~$\mathbb{C}$.

 We can now obtain the following short proof of the main theorem. \begin{proof}[Proof of \Cref{theorem:indecomposability}] By \cref{theorem:Zariski open}, the subset~\(T \setminus U \subseteq T\) is open.
-Since it does not intersect the dense subset~ \( U \subseteq T \), it has to be empty.
+Since it does not intersect the dense subset~\(U \subseteq T\), it has to be empty.
 Hence~\(U =T\), which is nothing but the assertion. \end{proof}

-In the remainder of this paper we give instances in which we can apply this result, for which we need to exhibit a dense subset~$U\subset T$ parameterising fibres of $f\colon\cX\to T$ with indecomposable derived category.
+\textbf{Canonical base loci in families.} \quad The main goal of the remainder of the paper is to give instances in which we can apply this result, for which we need to exhibit a dense subset~$U\subset T$ parameterising fibres of $f\colon\cX\to T$ with indecomposable derived category.
 In this direction, we use \Cref{theorem:kawatani-okawa} and the following result.
 It is likely standard, but we have not found a reference, so we include a proof.

 \begin{proposition} Let~$f\colon\cX\to T$ be a smooth and projective morphism of noetherian schemes defined in characteristic \(0\).
 Then the function

 is upper semi-continuous. \end{proposition}

 \begin{proof} Define the closed subscheme \( \cB \subset \cX \), which could be called the \emph{relative canonical base locus}, by the ideal sheaf~$\operatorname{im}(f^* f_*\omega_f\otimes\omega_f^{-1}\to\mathcal{O}_{\mathcal{X}})$, where the morphism is induced by tensoring the counit morphism~$f^* f_*\omega_f\to\omega_f$ by~$\smash{\omega_f^{-1}}$.
 Here~$\omega_f=\det\Omega_{\cX/T}^1$ is the relative canonical bundle.